 When you purchase through links on our site, we may earn an affiliate commission.
 This doesn’t affect our editorial independence.

 Aging is an inevitable change that happens to the human body, where youthfulness fades and vigor is diminished.
-Moreover, due to the improvement in health facilities, the population of growing adults has reached an all-time high.
+Moreover, due to the improvement in health facilities such as medical technologies, the population of growing adults has reached an all-time high.
 With 10% of the world projected to be aged 65 and above.
-The need to ensure proper quality of life for older adults is now a pressing one.
-Thankfully, the burden of ensuring the latter years of older adults are comforting has seen a boost with the technological advances that have changed the playing field.

-MedTech Transforming Care of Older Adults
+Medical Technology Transforming Care of Older Adults

 VR for pain relief and rehabilitation

-One of the greatest advances in care for older adults is the use of virtual reality devices for therapy and rehabilitation.
-Fascinatingly, these devices have been tested and proven to show magnificent results in physical and mental therapy.
 RelieVRx, an FDA-approved VR device, has proved effective in reducing back pain among patients through cognitive behavioral therapy (CBT).
-Also, novel VR inventions like ‘Infusionarium’ developed by Reimagine Well have been shown to create therapeutic virtual experiences for patients to help them haste their trauma pain and for rehabilitation for cancer.
+Also, novel VR inventions like ‘Infusionarium’ developed by Reimagine Well have been shown to create therapeutic virtual experiences for patients to help them ease their trauma pain and for rehabilitation for cancer.
 Read more on VR

-Implantable & Wearable Medical Devices
+Implantable & Wearable Medical Technology Devices

 Robotics for companionship and memory care

 Robots are also playing their part in helping to bridge the gap for companionship, menial assistance, and memory retention.
 Interestingly, they can keep individuals engaged and safe and improve their mobility.
-Major traillazers include Paro, CompanionAble, and Hyodol, to mention a few.
+Robotic technology has seen immense advancement in its abilities.

 AI analytics for diagnostics

-Artificial intelligence uses its data-analyzing abilities to provide preventive and diagnostic care.
 Specifically, devices like TrueLoo by Toi Labs prove effective in detecting changes in health through routine stool examination.
-Also, a novel AI tool developed by Mass General Brigham has shown real promise for diagnostic care. additionally, Its ability to observe brain waves during sleep through EEG and detect early stages of disease conditions allows for proper therapy.
+Also, a novel AI tool developed by Mass General Brigham has shown real promise for diagnostic care.
+Additionally, its ability to observe brain waves during sleep through EEG and detect early stages of disease conditions allows for proper therapy.

 Medical technology keeps growing, and the innovations give hope for the world with agile older adults.
 A world where palliative care is blissful and every age allows living in full.